WhitewaterAttainmentAbout.jpg

 Certifications

-• American Canoe Association (ACA) ACA L4 Whitewater Kayak Instructor Trainer Educator
+• American Canoe Association (ACA) L4 Whitewater Kayak Instructor Trainer Educator

 • American Canoe Association (ACA) L4 Swiftwater Rescue Instructor Trainer Educator

-• American Red Cross (ARC) Wilderness First Aid & CPR Instructor
+• American Red Cross (ARC) CPR & BLS Instructor

 • American Avalanche Association (A3) Pro 1 & Pro 2 Certified